mclellac/tools/cipher/cimplecipher/README.md

 ```

 ### Without Makefile
-If you prefer to compile manually:
+If you prefer to compile manually.
+You can compile the program with the command:

-Compile the program:
 ```bash
 gcc -o cimplecipher main.c ciphers.c utils.c -Wall -Wextra -O2
 ```